ChameleonCloud/docs/source/getting-started/index.rst

 There are two ways to join a project:

 1. Create a new project (requires PI status)
-2. Join a new project (requires project invitation from current project member)
+2. Join an existing project (requires project invitation from current project member)

 Creating a New Project
 ----------------------